 Pipelines: What are they?

 Once you have CI and CD in place, the deployable unit path is called a pipeline.
+You can see an example pipeline in the image below:

 Wait, your code does have unit tests, right?
 Of course it does; I don’t know why I asked.
 (If you are not doing unit testing, you need to!)
 Back to the pipeline.